 About Me

 Caplin Science & Art Talks©.

-You will find links to live or video lectures about the relationships between science and art on this site, as well as detailed lectures
+You will find on this site, links to live or video lectures about the relationships between science and art, as well as detailed lectures about certain artists or one of their works.

+About Me